 Answer: A customer needed a product at my previous job, and unfortunately it wasn’t available on the sales floor.
 I checked with the warehouse manager, and it looked like we had a product in the backroom that the customer wanted.
 I went back there and got it for them.
-Even though it was a far walk and we had to take the product down from high shelving, this was really useful to the customer.
+And even though it was a far walk.
+And we had to take the product down from high shelving.
+This was really useful to the customer.

 What makes you a collaborative team member?